floe/mobile-information-systems/README.md

 * Augmented Reality
 * Android Internals
 * Case Studies
+* Mobile Algorithms

 The course is usually accompanied by an Android-based exercise class every two weeks.
 As the exercise materials are part of the graded course assignments, I'm currently not including them in this public release.

+A video recording of the entire course (except lectures 10 and 12) is available on [Youtube](), also with CC license.

 ## git and ODT